wissensalt/liquibase-demo/README.md

 A comprehensive demonstration of database migration management using Liquibase with different database technologies and deployment scenarios.

+## Requirements

+1. Support multi databases
+2. Simple with raw SQL query, easy to use and maintain
+3. Standalone as migration tool, no need to integrate with any programming language
+4. Allow Rollbacks to undo a database change
+5. Tracking schema change & version control

 ## 🎯 Overview

 This project showcases various Liquibase implementations across different branches, demonstrating database migration best practices with Docker containerization and automated task management.